Brendan Schwab

-Before relocating to Nyon, Schwab served as a Vice President and board member of FIFPro, the world footballers' union based in the Netherlands, which represents an estimated 65 thousand professional footballers.
+Before relocating to Nyon, Schwab served as a Vice President and board member of FIFPro, the world footballers' union based in the Netherlands.
 He was also Chairman of FIFPro Asia/Oceania, which represents player associations in Australia, India, Indonesia, Japan, Malaysia, Palestine and New Zealand.

-In 2002, he became one of FIFPro's inaugural nominees to the FIFA Dispute Resolution Chamber (DRC) and in 2009 was reappointed to that body for a four-year term.
-In this role, Schwab regularly attended hearings in Zurich, as part of a panel to adjudicate disputes between professional footballers and clubs.
+In 2002, he became one of FIFPro's inaugural nominees to the FIFA Dispute Resolution Chamber (DRC) and was reappointed in 2009 for a four-year term.
+In this role, Schwab regularly attended hearings in Zürich as a part of a panel to adjudicate disputes between professional footballers and clubs.
 In 2013, he stepped down from the DRC to join the FIFA Players' Status Committee which is charged with making recommendations to the FIFA Executive Committee on regulations that affect professional footballers.
 He served as one of six player nominees on this Committee until 2016, assisting in introducing reforms to protect players against overdue wages, and developing a FIFA ban on the ownership of player transfer rights by third parties.
 Schwab worked alongside FIFA Vice President Prince Ali Bin Al-Hussein of Jordan to lift a ban imposed by FIFA on female footballers wearing the hijab during football matches.

 In 1993, he co-founded the Australian Professional Footballers' Association (PFA) which represents Australia's elite professional footballers playing in Australia and around the world.
 He was the long serving Chief Executive and General Counsel of the PFA, overseeing the progression of the PFA and the growth of Australian football over a 20-year period.
 In 2016, Schwab was appointed as non-executive chairman of the PFA.

 In mid 2012, he stepped down as CEO of the PFA and established International Player Relations (IPR), a specialist legal, advocacy and advisory firm, which focused on promoting cooperation and innovation between employees and employers.

-Schwab is also a co-founder of the Australian Athletes’ Alliance (AAA), and was the chief architect of the body's charter of athletes rights.
+Schwab is also a co-founder of the Australian Athletes' Alliance (AAA), and was the chief architect of the body's charter of athletes rights.
 AAA represents eight player unions and over 3,500 athletes in sports such as AFL, basketball, rugby union, rugby league, cricket, netball, horse racing (jockeys) and, of course, football.
 He acted as the AAA’s part-time General Secretary from 2009 until June 2015.